Information about measles in Utah

 - A healthcare worker.

-- Older than 12 months AND traveling internationally or to a place with an active measles travel advisory.
+- Older than 12 months AND traveling internationally, on domestic flights, or to areas in the U.S. where measles is actively spreading.

 - You have lab results that show enough measles antibodies in your blood (laboratory evidence of immunity).